Tufts admitted 3,600 students out of 36,000 applicants for the Class of 2030, resulting in an acceptance rate of 10%.

 5. Why has Tufts’ acceptance rate dropped so much?

-Applications grew from roughly 21,000 for the Class of 2021 to over 34,000 by the Class of 2026, while the admitted class stayed relatively similar, pushing the acceptance rate from nearly 15% down to around 10%.
+Applications grew from roughly 21,000 for the Class of 2021 to 36,000 for the Class of 2030, while the admitted class has remained relatively stable, pushing the acceptance rate from nearly 15% down to 10.00%.

 Takeaways

-- Tufts’ acceptance rate has dropped significantly, from 14.82% for the Class of 2021 to a record low of 9.69% for the Class of 2026, before edging back up to 10.81% for the Class of 2029.
+- Tufts’ acceptance rate has dropped significantly, from 14.82% for the Class of 2021 to a record low of 9.69% for the Class of 2026, before edging back up to 10.81% for the Class of 2029 and falling again to 10% for the Class of 2030.

 - Tufts does not consistently publish ED or RD breakdowns in its Common Data Set, making it harder to track how early versus regular round competitiveness has evolved over time.
+Complete breakdowns are publicly available only for the Classes of 2022 and 2029.

 - Navigating a more selective Tufts admissions process is no small task; a college admissions expert can help you sharpen your application and maximize your chances.